BUILD SAAS WITH AI

 You can build a SaaS prototype with AI in a weekend.
 You can build an app with AI faster than ever before.
 That part is real.
 But the data tells a different story about what happens next.

-Research shows AI-generated code has 70% more issues than human-written code (CodeRabbit 2025), 4x more code duplication (GitClear 2025), and 40%+ security vulnerabilities in generated output (arXiv 2025).
+Research shows AI-generated code has ~1.7× more issues than human-written code (CodeRabbit 2025), 8× more duplicate code blocks (GitClear 2025), and 45% introduces OWASP Top 10 security flaws (Veracode 2025).
 By feature 10, most AI-built projects are drowning in inconsistent patterns, duplicated logic, and silent bugs.

 This is not an AI problem.
 It’s a foundation problem.
 AI tools are powerful — but without architectural context, quality gates, and structured workflows, they’re building on a blank canvas every time.